New observations on primitive roots modulo primes

 \centerline{\vbox{\offinterlineskip \halign{\vrule#&\ \ #\ &&\vrule#&\ \ #\ \ \cr\nh\cr \hh\om\om\om\om\om\om\om\om\om\om \cr &$p$& &$3$& &$5$& &$7$& &$11$& &$13$& &$31$& &$71$& &$127$& &$241$& \cr \hh\om\om\om\om\om\om\om\om\om\om \cr\nh\cr \hh\om\om\om\om\om\om\om\om\om\om \cr &$n$& &$1$& &$1$& &$2$& &$1$& &$1$& &$4$& &$5$& &$7$& &$10$& \cr \hh\om\om\om\om\om\om\om\om\om\om \cr\nh\cr \hh\om\om\om\om\om\om\om\om\om\om \cr &$g=\sum_{k=1}^np_k$& &$2$& &$2$& &$5$& &$2$& &$2$& &$17$& &$28$& &$58$& &$129$& \cr \hh\om\om\om\om\om\om\om\om\om\om \cr \nh\cr }}}

+For each $n\in\Z^+$ let $p(n)$ be the number of ways to write $n$ as a sum of some unordered positive integers with repetitions allowed.
+This is the well-known partition function.
+On April 24, 2014 the author conjectured that for any prime $q$ there is a positive integer $n$ with $p(n)<q$ such that $p(n)$ is a primitive root modulo $q$ (cf. \cite[Conjecture 4.10(i)]{S14}).
+We have verified this for all primes $q<10^9$.

-\proclaim{Conjecture 3.3} {\rm (i)} For any prime $p > 3$, there exists a prime $q < p/2$ such that the Mersenne number $M_q = 2^q - 1$ is a primitive root modulo $p$.
+\begin{conjecture} For any prime $p > 3$, there exists a prime $q < p/2$ such that the Mersenne number $M_q = 2^q - 1$ is a primitive root modulo $p$.

-{\rm (ii) For any prime $p > 7$, there exists a prime $q < p/2$ such that $q!$ is a primitive root modulo $p$.
+{\rm (ii) (2014-05-09)} For any prime $p>3$, there exists a positive integer $g<p$ such that $g$, $2^g-1$ and $(g-1)!$ are all primitive roots modulo $p$. \end{conjecture}

-{\rm (iii)} For any prime $p>3$, there exists a positive integer $g<p$ such that $g$, $2^g-1$ and $(g-1)!$ are all primitive roots modulo $p$. \endproclaim \Remark\ 3.3. (a) We have verified Conjecture 3.3(i) for all primes $p < 10^7$; see [S, A236966] for related data and graphs.
-For each prime $p$ with $3 < p < 10^7$, the least prime $q < p/2$ with $2^q - 1$ a primitive root modulo $p$ is at most $193$.
-For the prime $p = 5336101$, the least prime $q < p/2$ with $2^q - 1$ a primitive root modulo $p$ is 193.
-For related data and graphs concerning Conjecture 3.3(ii) 1.3, one may visit [S, A237112].
+\begin{remark} \rm (a) We have verified Conjecture 3.3(i) for all primes $3<p < 10^7$; see \cite[A236966]{S} for related data and graphs.
+For example, for the prime $p = 5336101$, the least prime $q < p/2$ with $2^q - 1$ a primitive root modulo $p$ is 193.

-(b) Conjecture 3.3(iii) is very strong!
-We have verified it for all primes below $10^6$; see [S, A242248 and A242250] for related data and graphs.
+(b) Conjecture 3.3(ii) is very strong!
+We have verified it for all primes $3<p<10^7$; see \cite[A242248 and A242250]{S} for related data and graphs. \end{remark}

 \centerline{Table 3.3: Primes $p$ with unique $0<g<p$ such that} \centerline{$g$, $2^g-1$ and $(g-1)!$ are all primitive roots mod $p$}

 \centerline{\vbox{\offinterlineskip \halign{\vrule#&\ \ #\ &&\vrule#&\ \ #\ \ \cr\nh\cr \hh\om\om\om\om\om\om\om\om\om\om\om \cr &$p$& &$5$& &$7$& &$11$& &$13$& &$19$& &$23$& &$31$& &$43$& &$67$& &$79$& \cr \hh\om\om\om\om\om\om\om\om\om\om\om \cr\nh\cr \hh\om\om\om\om\om\om\om\om\om\om\om \cr &$g$& &$3$& &$5$& &$8$& &$11$& &$13$& &$21$& &$12$& &$34$& &$41$& &$53$& \cr \hh\om\om\om\om\om\om\om\om\om\om\om \cr\nh\cr \hh\om\om\om\om\om\om\om\om\om\om\om \cr &$2^g-1\ \t{mod}\ p$& &$2$& &$3$& &$2$& &$6$& &$2$& &$11$& &$3$& &$20$& &$11$& &$30$& \cr \hh\om\om\om\om\om\om\om\om\om\om\om \cr\nh\cr \hh\om\om\om\om\om\om\om\om\om\om\om \cr &$(g-1)!\ \t{mod}\ p$& &$2$& &$3$& &$2$& &$6$& &$10$& &$11$& &$22$& &$29$& &$44$& &$47$& \cr \hh\om\om\om\om\om\om\om\om\om\om\om \cr \nh\cr }}}